lawrenceccheung/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/README.md

 | Cut in wind speed | 3 m/s |
 | Cut out wind speed | 25 m/s |

 An OpenFAST turbine model is used to represent the aerodynamic, structural, and turbine controller dynamics.
 The [ROSCO controller](https://github.com/NREL/ROSCO) is used to govern the turbine operation.
 The NREL5MW turbine is placed in a 5km x 5km x 2km domain with a total mesh size of 70.5 million elements.
 The background mesh resolution is 10m, with two levels of refinement to reach 2.5m resolution at the rotor disk.
-For the blade-resolved problem, an additional two levels of refinement is used in the AMR-Wind domain.
+For the blade-resolved problem, an additional two levels of refinement are used in the AMR-Wind domain.

 ![](results/images/NREL5MW_domain.png)